pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Environment Architecture

 #### Masters
-By default we configure one Jenkins Masters.
-You can increase this value in the `Resources` tab in OpsManager.
+By default we configure one Jenkins Master.
+You can increase this value in the `Resources` tab in Ops Manager.
 If you increase the number of Masters, you can configure them to be stand-by masters in `Configure Jenkins` this will provide high availability in the case of a master going offline, a standby master will assume control and jobs will continue to run.

 #### Slaves
 By default we configure one Jenkins Slave.
-You can increase this value in the `Resources` tab in OpsManager.
+You can increase this value in the `Resources` tab in Ops Manager.

 The more slaves you add, the more jobs you are able to run concurrently.